-Themethod is used to enlist a single durable resource that can be escalated later.
+The EnlistPromotableSinglePhase method is used to enlist a single durable resource that can be escalated later.
 This method ensures that the enlistment can be escalated as needed.
 If the enlistment succeeds, the RM creates its internal transaction and associates it with the System.Transactions transaction.
-If the PSPE enlistment fails, the RM should instead enlist using the method.
+If the PSPE enlistment fails, the RM should instead enlist using the EnlistDurable method.
 Failures to enlist in PSPE might happen when the transaction is already a distributed transaction, or when another RM has already performed a PSPE enlistment

-Once enlisted, calls by clients to commit or abort the System.Transactions transaction are converted to calls on the Resource Manager by invoking themethod, or the respectively.
+Once enlisted, calls by clients to commit or abort the System.Transactions transaction are converted to calls on the Resource Manager by invoking the SinglePhaseCommit method, or the Rollback respectively.

 If the System.Transactions transaction never requires escalation, when the transaction is committed, the RM receives a SinglePhaseCommit notification.
 It can then commit the internal transaction that was initially created.